celevitz/touRnamentofchampions/README.md

 - `region`: The region depends on how many chefs start the competition.
   If there are 16 chefs, then the region is left blank.
 If there are 32 chefs, then the regions are A or B.
-- `y`: Numeric value to help when creating the bracket
 - `chef`: Name of chef
 - `commentator`: Who presented their food to the judges: Simon Majumdar or Justin Warner?